My IBM Log in Subscribe

 What is the history of energy storage?

-One of the most famous inventions designed to store electricity, the battery, dates back to 1800.
-Italian physicist Andrew Volta used a pile of nickel discs, zinc disks and saltwater-soaked pads to deliver electrical current.
-Some 60 years later, French physicist Gaston Planté invented a rechargeable battery using lead and sulphuric acid—known as a lead-acid battery.
+The battery, one of the most famous inventions designed to store electricity, dates back to 1800.
+Italian physicist Alessandro Volta used a pile of nickel disks, zinc disks and saltwater-soaked pads to deliver electrical current.
+Some 60 years later, French physicist Gaston Planté invented a rechargeable battery by using lead and sulphuric acid—known as a lead-acid battery.

 Two other long-used forms of energy storage are pumped hydro storage and thermal energy storage.
 Pumped hydro storage, which is a type of hydroelectric energy storage, was used as early as 1890 in Italy and Switzerland before spreading around the world.

-Thermal energy storage, or TES, was in use in ice boxes designed for food preservation in the early 19th century.
+Thermal energy storage (TES) was in use in ice boxes designed for food preservation in the early 19th century.
 Modern TES systems have helped heat and cool buildings since the early 20th century.

 How is the electricity generation capacity of energy storage systems measured?